 Months later when she started receiving decision letters, Amara felt like a weight was being lifted off her shoulders.
 After four years of obsessing over this moment, she finally had confirmation that she would be going to college and all she had left was to finish the final task of committing to one school.
 She is excited to say that she will be attending Northeastern University and majoring in environmental studies this fall.
 She thanks ColllegeAdvisor for getting her to where she is and says that without it she would not have been accepted to NU since she would not have been able to navigate the application process on her own.
 She encourages new college applicants to look for mentors who can offer individualized help and will work to get to know their mentees so they can help them share their best selves on paper.

 The message that she would like to give future applicants is “You are meant to be where you are meant to be.”
 Amara knows that it can be easy to get lost in the various lists of school rankings but she wants people to know that regardless of which school they end up attending, they will still have the power to shape their college experience.
 The determining factor is the attitude that they have when they first step foot on campus.

-This success story was based on an interview with CollegeAdvisor Scholar, Amara.
+This Success Story was written by Zoe Edington, and based on an interview with CollegeAdvisor Scholar, Amara.
 Amara contacted us for assistance with getting started on the college application process.
 If you are also looking for assistance and are interested in working with a CollegeAdvisor advisor, click here to schedule a free call.